crsl4/phylogenetics-class/exercises/hw-coalescent.md

 3. Submit the link to your github commit in canvas

-**Note:** You do not need to have the output of the ML method to submit the HW, only need the commands you used.
+**Note:** You do not need to have the output to submit the HW, only need the commands you used.